-SENIOR CLASS HAPPY HOUR this Friday at Sweeney's from 4-7!!
-Celebrating our last semester!!!

-The Notre Dame F L O C Support Committee holds its first informational and organizational meeting on Monday, January 24 at 8:00 p m in the Hayes-Healy Auditorum.
-All interested persons, including newcomers, are enthusiastically welcomed.
-Plans for the upcoming Campbell's Boycott Referendum will be discussed.

-ATTENTION!!!
-The NOTRE DAME MAR-TIAL ARTS INSTITUTE has its first workout this friday, january 21, at 9:00 p m in room 219 at the Rock Any N D or S M C student interested in learning Tae Kwon Do and Jiu Jitsu should come prepared to work out Any questions, contact Random at 1413 or Gary at 3759
+SENIOR CLASS HAPPY HOUR this Friday at Sweeney's from Celebrating our last semester!!!
+Grace has a clue?
+You're definitely kidmittee holds its first informational and or Healy Auditorum.
+All interested persons Campbell's Boycott Referendum will be ATTENTION!!!
+The NOTRE DAME MAR-TIAL ARTS INSTITUTE has its first workout this friday, January 21, at 9:00 p m in room 219 at the Rock Any N D or S M C student interested in learning Tae Kwon Do and Jiu Jitsu should come prepared to work out Any question SUMMER SERVICE PROJECTS Information and applications may be obtained by contacting Andrea Shap-pell at the Center for Social Concerns, 239-5293.

-SUMMER SERVICE PROJECTS

-Information and applications may be obtained by contacting Andrea Shappell at the Center for Social Concerns, 239-5293.
 Application deadline: January 31.

-N D -S M C SKITEAM

-MANDATORY MEETING FOR
+N D -S M C SKITEAM MANDATORY MEETING FOR -ALL MEMBERS -ALL HONORARY MEMBERS -ALL WHO TRIED OUT -ALL STEAMBOAT PARTICIPANTS TONIGHT 9 00 PM BULLA SHED For info.
+Call Woody 277-0992 ICELAND!!!
+ICELAND!!!

--ALL MEMBERS

--ALL HONORARY MEMBERS

--ALL WHO TRIED OUT

--ALL STEAMBOAT PARTICIPANTS

-TONIGHT 9:00 PM BULLA SHED

-BANQUET SPONSORED BY MILLER

-::TE

-For info.
-Call Woody 277-0992

-ICELANDIII ICELANDIII ICELANDIII

-Bring to on, dude!

-Them bleedin eart liborals re intent on makin the world safe for hypocracy -Woody Wilson Hey Gumby Cheg on Cheg?
+Them bleedin eart liberals re intent on makin the world safe for hypocracy

+-Woody Wilson

+Hey GumbyCheg on Cheg?